aidenjohnson728/cs257/webapp/readme.txt

         includes the leaderboard, ranking history, games history, MTIBTYT, ranking algorithms, and even more awesome features.

-Icons designed by Aiden Johnson.
+Icons and logo designed by Aiden Johnson.